R0mb0/Sushi_Order_Sheet/README.md

 ## How to create your personal sushi order sheet online for free!
 1. Fork this repository.
 2. Rename the repository as you want and change the description then Fork it!
+3.  ⚠️ You have to activate "Actions" on your repo, go to "Actions", click on "I understand my workflows, go ahead and enable them" ⚠️
-3. Upload your images using GitHub into the images folder!
+4. Upload your images using GitHub into the images folder!
     1. Access the folder from main page.
     2. "Add file" -> "Upload files" -> drag and drop your images here.
     3. At the end, "Commit changes".
-4. Overwrite demo images with yours into the LaTeX document (if necessary change the parameters down the images names to center its).
+5. Overwrite demo images with yours into the LaTeX document (if necessary change the parameters down the images names to center its).
     1. Access the "Order_Sheet" folder from main page and click on "Order_Sheet.tex".
     2. Now click on "Edit this file" (the pencil on top right).
     3. Overwrite demo backgrund image with your own (at code line 62).
     4. Do the same with the circular logo (at code line 66).
     5. If you want the "annotation column" in document, set "annotationColumn" variable (at code line 58) to "true".
-    6. Now "Commit chages".
+    6. Now "Commit changes".
-5. Add description text (at code line 84)
+6. Add description text (at code line 84)
-6. Wait 2 minutes, got to "Actions" -> "Compile" -> click on the last one (look at the date on right) -> scroll down the page and click on "artifact file".
+7. Wait 2 minutes, got to "Actions" -> "Compile" -> click on the last one (look at the date on right) -> scroll down the page and click on "artifact file".
-7. Done! now you have your suhi order sheet.
+8. Done! now you have your suhi order sheet.

 ---